calicokatsu/wuwa-fps-unlocker/README.md

 pip install -r requirements
 ```

 or you can install them both manually.
-The rest of the libraries used in this script are built in.
+The rest of the libraries used in this script are built into python.

 ```sh
 pip install pick